giordano/Cuba.jl/README.md

 component of the integral with `result[1][i]` and the associated error with `result[2][i]`.
 The details of other quantities can be found in Cuba manual.

+All other arguments listed in Cuba documentation can be passed as optional keywords.
 More extended documentation of `Cuba.jl` is available at http://cubajl.readthedocs.org/.
 You can also download the PDF version of the manual from https://media.readthedocs.org/pdf/cubajl/latest/cubajl.pdf.

-**Note:** admittedly, this user interface is not REPL-friendly, help on improving it is welcome.
+**Note:** if you used `Cuba.jl` until version 0.4, be aware that the user interface has been reworked in version 0.5 in a backward incompatible way.

 Example
 -------